Ignis-g/journey_map/README.md

 3. **The GUI window will open, displaying the game world image.**

-4. **The positions of "Wayfarer" and "Nick" will be displayed as dots on the map, updating in real-time as you play the game.**
+4. **The positions of the Wayfarer and Nick will be displayed as dots on the map, updating in real-time as you play the game.**

 5. **The script will automatically adjust the image to match the current game level.**